 Like the thick comfortable blankets, the more the sleeping pads the greater the warmth.
 The sleeping pads are thermal resistant.
 If you add up two sleeping pads the thermal resistance will be more.

-This will provide you enough heat to stay warm.
+This will provide you with enough heat to stay warm.
 Most professional campers, use these two sleeping pads method to keep themselves from suffering in the severe cold weather.

 12. Fluff those Sleeping Bags